Differential Cohomology: Categories, Characteristic Classes, and Connections: On-diagonal differential characteristic classes

 Degree-$n$ characteristic classes provide invariants of closed, oriented $n$-manifolds by integration, and these invariants provide useful topological information: integrating the Euler class produces the Euler characteristic, and integrating products of Pontryagin classes produces oriented bordism invariants.
 In this section we discuss the analogous invariants defined by integrating on-diagonal differential characteristic classes; since the differential cohomology of a point is not concentrated in degree zero, we do not have to stick to $n$-manifolds.

-Let $G$ be a compact Lie group and $c^\ZZ\in\H^n(\BG;\ZZ)$. \Cref{differential_CW_lift} gives us an on-diagonal differential lift $\chat\in\Hhat^n(\BnablaG;\ZZ)$ of $c^\ZZ$.
+Let $G$ be a compact Lie group and $c^\ZZ\in\H^n(\BG;\ZZ)$. \Cref{differential_CW_lift} gives us an on-diagonal differential lift $\chat\in\Hhat^n(\BunGnabla ;\ZZ)$ of $c^\ZZ$.
 Let $M$ be a closed, oriented $(n-1)$-manifold, and let $P \to M$ be a principal $G$-bundle with connection $\conn$.
 In \cref{FiberIntegration}, we constructed an integration map on differential cohomology.
 Integration has degree $-(n-1)$, so if $\alpha_c(P, \conn)$ denotes the integral of $\chat(P, A)$, then $\alpha_c(P, \conn)$ is an element of $\RR/\ZZ$:

 The quantity $\alpha_c(P, \conn)$, as an $\RR/\ZZ$-valued invariant of principal bundles with connection, is called the \emph{secondary invariant} associated to $c$.
 In this context, the $\ZZ$-valued purely topological invariant $\int_M c^\ZZ(P)$ on $n$-manifolds is called the \emph{primary invariant}.
-In examples, secondary invariants tend to be very geometric, despite our general abstract definition. \begin{example}[(Holonomy of a connection on a principal $\Uup_1$-bundle)] Let $P\to M$ be a principal $\Uup_{1}$-bundle with connection $\conn$ and consider the differential first Chern class $\chat_1(P, \conn)$, built from the curvature form of $\conn$.
+In examples, secondary invariants tend to be very geometric, despite our general abstract definition.

+\begin{example}[(holonomy of a connection on a principal $\Uup_1$-bundle)] Let $P\to M$ be a principal $\Uup_{1}$-bundle with connection $\conn$ and consider the differential first Chern class $\chat_1(P, \conn)$, built from the curvature form of $\conn$.
 Given an embedded, oriented loop $i\colon \Circ\hookrightarrow M$, we can pull back $\chat_1(P, \conn)$ to $\Circ$ and integrate, defining an element of $\RR/\ZZ$.
 Cheeger--Simons \cite[Example 1.5]{MR827262} show that this $\RR/\ZZ$-valued quantity is the log of the holonomy of $P$ around $\Circ$.
-That is, holonomy is the secondary invariant associated to the first Chern class or the curvature for principal $\Uup_1$-bundles. \end{example} \begin{example}[(Chern--Simons invariants)] Chern--Simons invariants are important examples of secondary invariants: they will appear several times in several different ways in \cref{applications_part}.
+That is, holonomy is the secondary invariant associated to the first Chern class or the curvature for principal $\Uup_1$-bundles. \end{example}

+\begin{example}[(Chern--Simons invariants)] Chern--Simons invariants are important examples of secondary invariants: they will appear several times in several different ways in \cref{applications_part}.
 In some settings, any secondary invariant constructed via Chern--Weil theory is called a Chern--Simons invariant, but by far the most commonly considered example is in dimension $3$.